Who Keeps Meadowstone Going?

 Jeannie is the anchor that keeps us all honest and on task.
 She came looking for a job a couple years ago after buying some tomato plants and realized they were almost as good as Grandpa Leone's!
 She keeps the office organized and efficient, but loves her time in the stand working with customers and maintaining the stand herb gardens.
 When not at the farm, she relishes her time on backcountry skis and biking throughout the area.

 Meadowstone Farm has been one of Katie’s constants over the past 10 years as she has studied, worked and traveled the globe and we are very grateful to be a stop on her life’s travels.
 She’s originally from Southern NH and arrived at the farm as a volunteer over her summer vacation from American University, where she majored in International Studies and minored in Arabic.
 From the onset, she established herself as an integral part of the farm, tackling any and every task with an awesome attitude and desire to learn.
 Over the years she has returned to the farm to volunteer and work for short stints, but last year we were lucky enough to convince her to stay for the whole summer.
 This summer we are again excited to have her energy, dedication and organization as our vegetable manager, but knowing that her real desire is to open a bakery on a busy street in a foreign land.
-When not picking zucchini at the farm, she’s out hiking (she finished her 4000’ footers last summer!), researching recipes, or working on tractor skills and getting the Dodge stuck in the mud.
+When not picking zucchini at the farm, she’s out hiking (she finished her 4000’ footers last summer!), researching recipes (she has a strange ability to be sent any picture of a dish taken within a 2000 mile radius and then replicate it), or working on tractor skills and getting the Dodge stuck in the mud.

 Jared started working at Meadowstone not even a week after he graduated from Hamilton College, bringing along a relieved and stress-free spirit...for now.
 On his first day he immediately connected with Sam, who not only went to Hamilton, but also sang in the same a cappella group.